JakkunDev/ip-calc/README.md

 With this calculator you can calculate subnet IP address by getting one of existing subnet IP host addresses.

 **1. installation**
-* to intstall it you will need to clone git:
+* to install it you will need to clone git:
 ```
 $ git clone https://github.com/jakkundev/ipcalc.git
 ```